IORoot/prometheus__grok--apache2/README.md

 There are a couple of separate one-liner shell scripts to run the separate grok_exporter instances in the background.
 Note that they are running on two diffrent ports for prometheus to poll.

-Gotcha: Remember to open up those ports on your firewall with IPTables!
+- Gotcha 1: Remember to open up those ports on your firewall with IPTables!
+- Gotcha 2: Grok_exporter cannot run multiple configs / log files at the same time, so multiple instances are required.

 ### Prometheus